Plug A Zamp/SAE Solar Panel Into A Prewired Furrion Solar Port

 Can I Use An SAE Extension Cable?

 Yes, an extension cable like this will let you put the solar panel further away from your camper.
+It’s a 16AWG wire, so I don’t recommend using these with panels generating more than 10 amps.

 What If My Solar Panel Has MC4 Connectors?